forcedotcom/salesforce-commerce-intelligence-jdbc/README.md

 ### User-Defined Properties

-You can override the AM host name by adding a user-defined property as shown below:
+You can override the AM host name by adding a user-defined property as shown below: (Default value for this is Production AM URL)

 ```properties
 amOauthHost=https://account-pod5.demandware.net